justinsilvestre/classical-chinese/texts/ctp/ctp25.md

 08 繕性何由熟

 05 Nobody at all draws on the true source [within];
-06 Empty marvels are what the world pursues.
+06 Illusory traces are what the world pursues.
-07 I hope to be able to intuit [the message behind] this ancient text
-08 To discover how I may repair [the damage done to] my inborn nature.
+07 From this ancient text, I hope to be able to intuit 08 To discover how I may repair [the damage done to] my inborn nature.

 09 dào rén tíng yuu jìng